zachleat/zachleat.com/web/_posts/2011-02-06-et-tu-x-ua-compatible.md

 Library developers live in a much different world from full stack developers.
 If you’re supplying code that will be used by others, you’re faced with a different set of priorities.
-As such, the library I manage provides certain user agent sniffing conveniences, namely classes to replace CSS Hacks (similar to the approach used in HTML Boilerplate to provide ie6 through ie9 classes on the `` tag) and JavaScript booleans (similar to [`jQuery.browser`][3]).
+As such, the library I manage provides certain user agent sniffing conveniences, namely classes to replace CSS Hacks (similar to the approach used in HTML Boilerplate to provide ie6 through ie9 classes on the `<html>` tag) and JavaScript booleans (similar to [`jQuery.browser`][3]).
 Much like jQuery, [these conveniences remain][4] for backwards compatibility.

  [3]: http://api.jquery.com/jQuery.browser
  [4]: http://docs.jquery.com/Release:jQuery_1.3#No_More_Browser_Sniffing